 Look at how these muscles are grouped as a system.

-With injuries (small and large) or the same posturing day in and day out, this can continue to further our decline and decreases the value of your movement portfolio.
+With injuries (small and large) or the same posturing day in and day out.
+This can continue to further our decline and decreases the value of vital functional movement.

-We can keep moving the way we always have or you can pay attention to your movements with a keener awareness which affords you a glimpse into the many different ways you can manipulate yourself and do so comfortably.
+Of course, we can keep moving the way we always have.
+Or you can shift and pay attention to your movements with a keener awareness.
+This can affords us a glimpse into the many different ways we can manipulate ourself.

-If you don’t, your brain will just check out and leave the possibilities in the dust bin leading to an eroding value in your movement’s funds.
+If you don’t, your brain will just check out and leave the possibilities in the dust bin leading to an eroding value in your movement portfolio.

-Creating and recreating new neural pathways leads your brain towards health, vibrancy and it’s need to continue to learn.
+Creating, improving and inciting new neural pathways leads your brain towards health, vibrancy and it’s need to continue to learn.

 You’ve got 600 muscles which require use or some attention among the various levels even if it means simply giving attention to your hamstrings and how they relate to the various layers of your muscles and movement system.